 Short staying tourists meanwhile, avoid the hard work and are instead left to explore the beauty of the surrounding forest as they wish – though some of the trails are still pretty tough.

 There is a self-guided walk that takes explorers on a tour lined with numbers, while a leaflet describes the plant and animal species visible, different stages of the forest and ongoing conservation projects in the area.

 A marvelous afternoon waterfall trek is another option and takes walkers past three fresh waterfalls of varying heights and form, the first releasing cool water from 25 feet into a small pool, before trickling into a stream and disappearing underground- ‘cascadas’ two and three equally as precious.

-Guided walks are taken by trained experts who are always enthusiastic about getting visitors out on early morning hikes to spot some of the rare species of birds such as the Plate billed Mountain Toucan and the strange looking Cock-of-the-Rock Lek.
-Alternatively you can go puma spotting on your own, though the sighting-success rate is pretty low.
+Guided walks are taken by trained experts who are always enthusiastic about getting visitors out on early morning hikes to spot some of the rare species of birds such as the Plate billed Mountain-Toucan and the strange-looking Cock-of-the-Rock Lek.
+Alternatively, you can go puma spot on your own, though the sighting-success rate is pretty low.

 Also alive and well in the area is the endangered Spectacled Bear, native to this area and seen by some lucky tourists, but because it is a shy, nocturnal animal, there are no guarantees.

 If all that walking is a bit too much there is nothing more pleasant than longing round the lodge, swinging in the hammocks that circle the home and watching the flood of hummingbirds that flit to and fro from the well-placed feeders, hovering gracefully or perching on the ledge bowing their heads rapidly.

 The clouds usually set in by afternoon and soon visibility is practically zero, it’s a strange, mystical feeling as clouds float through the lodge-like thick steam- no doubt following the smell of Rosario’s great cooking.